gtk-rs/gtk4-rs/book/src/widgets.md

 There are display widgets, buttons, containers and windows.
 One kind of widget might be able to contain other widgets, it might present information and it might react to interaction.

-The [Widget Gallery](https://developer.gnome.org/gtk4/stable/ch08.html) is useful to find out which widget fits your needs.
+The [Widget Gallery](https://docs.gtk.org/gtk4/visual_index.html) is useful to find out which widget fits your needs.
 Let us say we want to add a button to our app.
 We have quite a bit of choice here, but let us take the simplest one.
 Its name can be found out by clicking on the image ⇒ it is a `GtkButton`.

 <div style="text-align:center"><img src="img/widgets_button.png" /></div>

+GTK is an object-oriented framework, so all widgets derive are part of an inheritance tree with `GObject` at the top.
-The [GTK documentation](https://developer.gnome.org/gtk4/stable/GtkButton.html) tells us also that the (simplified) inheritance tree of a `GtkButton` looks like this:
+The [GTK documentation](https://docs.gtk.org/gtk4/class.Button.html) tells us also that the (simplified) inheritance tree of a `GtkButton` looks like this:

 ```console
 GObject